Skip to main content

 );

-This required changing the children type from ReactNode to ReactElement, since cloneElement needs an element, not a string or fragment.
-A reasonable constraint; a tooltip without an interactive trigger element isn't useful.
+This meant changing the children type from ReactNode to ReactElement, since cloneElement needs an element, not a string or a fragment.
+That's a reasonable constraint, since a tooltip without an interactive trigger element isn't much use anyway.

-The original test asserted that the wrapper had aria-describedby.
-It passed because the wrapper did.
-The test was correct about the implementation and wrong about the spec.
+The original test asserted that the wrapper had aria-describedby, and it passed because the wrapper did.
+The test was right about the implementation and wrong about the spec.

 it('applies aria-describedby to the child element, not the wrapper', () => {